Gandhi cap

 The Gandhi cap (गाँधी टोपी) is a white sidecap, pointed in front and back and having a wide band.
 It is made out of khadi.
 It takes its name after the Indian leader Mahatma Gandhi, who created it and first popularised its use during the Indian independence movement.

 Worn commonly by Indian independence activists, it became a symbolic tradition for politicians and political activists to wear in independent India.

 Genesis

 Gandhi, in a conversation with Kaka Kalelkar, described how he created the Gandhi cap.
 Gandhi said that he looked at a number of caps from various parts of India and wanted to design a cap that would cover the head in hot weather and would be easy to keep in a pocket.
 He found Kashmiri cap to be coming close to what he wanted to design but it used wool.
 Gandhi writes that he instead used cotton cloth in white because white clothes are supposed to be washed more regularly and are easier to wash.

-The Gandhi cap emerged in India during the Non-cooperation movement from 1920–22, when it became the standard Indian National Congress dress as popularized by Gandhi.
+The Gandhi cap emerged in India during the Non-cooperation movement from 1920 to 1922, when it became the standard Indian National Congress dress as popularized by Gandhi.